‘It could've been me': Inside Gordon Ramsay's relationship with heroin addict brother from ‘guilt' to last contact with him

 He added: “I have that reminder on a daily basis how different it could have been if I’d gone down a different road and felt the country owed me something rather than fighting for something.”

-Gordon also recalled how Ronnie became involved with the wrong crowd, describing how he went from being a “blue-eye boy” to falling down a “slippery slope in freefall”.
+Gordon also recalled how Ronnie became involved with the wrong crowd, describing how he went from being a “blue-eyed boy” to falling down a “slippery slope in freefall”.

 “Sadly he couldn’t get out of that scenario, took a bad turn.
 You start off with a couple of joints and then suddenly the dependency is far greater further down the line.”